-Here's our quick get-started guide to learning the basics of the cryptocurrencies now offered on tastytrade.
-Find out which ones can help you diversify, expand, or even hedge your current portfolio.
-Happy trading!
+Here's our quick get-started guide to learning the basics of the cryptocurrencies now offered on the tastytrade platform.

 BITCOIN (BTC)